twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 state machine.

-The parser has an `advance()` method which advances the state and sometimes dispatches actions to the `Perform`.
+The parser has an `advance()` method which advances the state and sometimes dispatches actions to the generic `Perform` argument.
 Here's the signature:

 ```rust
 pub fn advance<P: Perform>(&mut self, performer: &mut P, byte: u8);